PantheraDigital/Modular-Character-Controller-for-Godot/README.md

 **permission filtering diagram**
 In this diagram "Profile1" is active in the Action Manager which causes the request for "action3" to do nothing since that Action Node is not listed in Profile1.

-See the [ExampleCharacter](https://github.com/PantheraDigital/Modular-Character-Controller-for-Godot/blob/main/controller_examples/scenes/ExampleCharacter.tscn)'s action manager for an example of permission profiles in use.

 These profile may be controlled and set from the Action Manager.
-Here is an example of how that may look if an action were to change the active profile.
-This jump action changes the character from grounded to flying if the controller performs a double jump. [action_jump_with_transition](https://github.com/PantheraDigital/Modular-Character-Controller-for-Godot/blob/main/controller_examples/scripts/actions/example_character/action_jump_with_transition.gd)

 ### Controller
 Controllers are objects that send requests to characters' Action Manager.
 They may be AI controlled, player controlled, or even some simple logic for sending requests.
 This may be directly attached to a character or separate.